Can my vape battery explode?

 We have all heard horror stories of vape batteries exploding in people's pockets, but do you know what causes this?

 So the correct term for a battery exploding is venting.
-This occurs when the battery molecules essentially get stressed and the battery will create internal pressure and all that pressure has to be released, hence the term "venting.".
+This occurs when the battery molecules essentially get stressed and the battery will create internal pressure and all that pressure has to be released, hence the term "venting".

 There are a few reasons this can happen; most of the stories you hear about vape batteries going pop in someone's pocket are due to them carrying spare batteries loose with their change or keys.
 The objects can create a circuit when they touch both the positive and the negative and cause a short.

+Another cause of battery malfunction is incorrect charging.
 Most vape devices that have a built-in battery will take a USB charge, and not using the correct charger can cause damage to your device and battery (for example, using your iPhone or Samsung phone charger to charge your vape).
 These types of chargers are designed to charge as fast as possible to minimise the downtime between charges, but vape devices cannot handle this type of charging.
-So as a general rule, always use the supplied USB lead included with your vape kit and plug into your PC, laptop, TV, games console, etc. to give the best charge to your device.
+So, as a general rule, always use the supplied USB included with your vape kit and plug it into your PC, laptop, TV, games console, etc. to give the best charge to your device.
 Remember, just because it fits doesn't mean you should put it in.

 In regards to rebuildable vapes, this explanation gets a little more technical, so we will make it as simple as possible.

 All batteries have limitations, and these must not be exceeded when building your coils in your rebuildable tank or dripper.
 Before we explain these limitations, we must understand the main four components, also known as Ohm's Law.
-These are:
+These include:

-- Current: The current is measured in amperes (A), which is the rate of flow of electricity through a circuit.
+• Current: The current is measured in amperes (A), which is the rate of flow of electricity through a circuit.
 It is easier to think of it as the ‘speed’ of electricity running through your device.

-- Voltage: Voltage is measured in volts (V), which is the amount of electricity in a circuit.
+• Voltage: Voltage is measured in volts (V), which is the amount of electricity in a circuit.
 When you push a coil into your device and press the fire button, the voltage in your battery is what causes the metal coil to heat up and vaporise your e-liquid.

-- Wattage: Wattage is measured in watts (W), and this is a combination of the current and the voltage (current x voltage = wattage).
+• Wattage: Wattage is measured in watts (W), and this is a combination of the current and the voltage (current x voltage = wattage).

-- Resistance: When energy is converted into heat, the process is known as resistance or ohms ().
+• Resistance: When energy is converted into heat, the process is known as resistance or ohms ().

 Coils fall into two categories: high and low resistance.

-- Smaller clouds of vapour
+• Smaller clouds of vapour

-- uses less e-liquid
+• Uses less e-liquid

-- Suited to most e-cigs
+• Suited to most e-cigs

-- Low resistance coil
+Low resistance coil

-- Larger clouds of vapour
+• Larger clouds of vapour

-- uses more e-liquid
+• Uses more e-liquid

-- Not suitable for all e-cigs
+• Not suitable for all e-cigs

 If we measure our coils using a regulated device or an ohmmeter, we input the figures into the calculator.